Emtricitabine/rilpivirine/tenofovir (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine if you are also using St John's wort, dexamethasone, a seizure medicine (carbamazepine, oxcarbazepine, phenobarbital, phenytoin), medicine to treat tuberculosis (rifabutin, rifampin, rifapentine), or stomach medicine (dexlansoprazole, esomeprazole, lansoprazole, omeprazole, pantoprazole, rabeprazole).
+- Do not use this medicine if you are also using St John's wort, dexamethasone, a seizure medicine (including carbamazepine, oxcarbazepine, phenobarbital, phenytoin), medicine to treat tuberculosis (including rifabutin, rifampin, rifapentine), or stomach medicine (including dexlansoprazole, esomeprazole, lansoprazole, omeprazole, pantoprazole, rabeprazole).

 - Many other drugs can interact with emtricitabine, rilpivirine, and tenofovir.
 Make sure your doctor knows about all other medicines you are using.

 - If you take antacids that contain aluminum, magnesium, or calcium, take the antacid at least 2 hours before or 4 hours after you take this medicine.

 - If you take a stomach medicine for heartburn or ulcers (including cimetidine, famotidine, nizatidine, ranitidine), take the heartburn medicine at least 12 hours before or 4 hours after you take this medicine.